 A very important idea comes into play, based around the description we gave in section 6.2 of the behaviour of the basilar membrane within our inner ear.
 With a sine wave at some particular frequency, the response of the basilar membrane is strongest in a particular region — but of course this region has a finite spread.
 So a range of hair cells will respond to some extent to this sine wave, and conversely a given hair cell will respond to some extent to a range of frequencies, spread around its frequency of maximum sensitivity.
 This leads to the idea of an auditory filter.

 The mechanical response at a certain point on the basilar membrane will have a frequency response function, similar to the ones we have looked at for musical instruments.
 We would expect it to have the shape of a rather simple band-pass filter, showing a peak of response at the “resonant” frequency, and lower response for frequencies progressively further away on either side.
-This might be expected to translate into some kind of frequency response related to the firing rate of a hair cell attached at that point on the basilar membrane.
+This might be expected to translate into some kind of frequency response related to the firing rate of the neuron attached to a hair cell at that point on the basilar membrane.

 There are various ways to map out the characteristics of these auditory filters.
 It is possible to insert a small electrode into a single neuron in the auditory nerve, and record directly the firing rate: if the threshold sound level to give detectable firing is measured for different frequencies of sine wave, the result is called a neural tuning curve.
 Such curves do indeed have the form we have anticipated, with a peak sensitivity at a frequency corresponding to the placement on the basilar membrane of the hair cell attached to the particular neuron.